What Is Laxative Misuse?

 10-60% of those with eating disorders misuse laxatives.

 A 2010 review noted that anywhere from 10-60% of people with eating disorders reported engaging in laxative abuse or misuse.
-Laxatives in the stimulant class were found to be the most frequently misused, likely because they work faster than other types of laxatives.
-[5]
+Laxatives in the stimulant class were found to be the most frequently misused, likely because they work faster than other types of laxatives.5

 Potential Complications of Laxative Misuse

-Laxative misuse can also lead to: [6]
+Laxative misuse can also lead to:6

-• Cycles of constipation and diarrhea
+- Cycles of constipation and diarrhea

-• Bloating
+- Bloating

-• Passing unusual amounts of gas
+- Passing unusual amounts of gas

-• Dehydration
+- Dehydration

-• Thirst
+- Thirst

-• Dry mouth
+- Dry mouth

-• Headaches
+- Headaches

 Results of Chronic Laxative Misuse

 Prolonged laxative misuse can irritate the colon enough that it bleeds, resulting in bloody stools.
-Some people may also experience rectal prolapse as a result of the chronic, severe diarrhea laxative misuse can cause.
+Some people may also experience rectal prolapse as a result of the chronic, severe diarrhea that laxative misuse can cause.

 Impaired function of the intestines may also occur to the point where it becomes very difficult to evacuate stool normally.
-This issue is not only dangerous but can be difficult and slow to reverse.
+This issue is not only dangerous, but can be difficult and slow to reverse.

+Perhaps most seriously, laxative misuse can result in electrolyte abnormalities.
+This can cause weakness, irregular heartbeat, and even death.
 Electrolyte abnormalities are also notoriously difficult to detect at times.
-They may cause a person who otherwise seemed fairly fine to suddenly experience severe, or even deadly, health complications.
+They may cause a person who otherwise seemed relatively fine to suddenly experience severe or even deadly health complications.

 Seeking Help for Bulimia and Laxative Abuse